Follow Us on social media

 What is Peer Support?

 • Peer support encompasses a range of activities and interactions between people who share similar experiences of being diagnosed with mental health conditions, substance use disorders, or both.
 This relationship between a peer support worker and person in or seeking recovery promotes connection and inspires hope.
-Peer support offers principled and ethical practices.
 By sharing their own lived experience and practical guidance, peer support workers help people to develop their own goals, create strategies for self-empowerment, and take concrete steps towards building fulfilling, self-determined lives for themselves.

 What is a Certified Peer Specialist?